-intractability at the present time of such models is hindering their practical implementation.
-In this article, practical implementation of a model and statistical analysis are very much at the forefront of what we wish to achieve.
-Consequently, we choose to develop a model in discrete time and adopt an approach that is similar in vein to that of Lee and Carter (1992).
+Continuous-time models have an important role to play in our understanding of how prices of mortality-linked securities will develop over time.
+However, the relatively intractability at the present time of such models is hindering their practical implementation.
+In this paper, practical implementation of a model and statistical analysis is very much at the forefront of what we wish to achieve.
+Consequently we choose to develop a model in discrete time and adopt an approach that is similar in vein to that of Lee and Carter (1992).